-“We decided that instead of wasting money just renting engines from someone, we would invest it and build our own and hopefully get industry support for it,” Walkinshaw explained after Arrows officially unveiled the A19 car.
+“We decided that instead of wasting money just renting engines from someone, we would invest it and build our own and hopefully get industry support for it,” Walkinshaw explained.

-Once again, the engine proved to be the team’s achilles heel due to a lack of development and was consequently unreliable; something that was accentuated by nine double retirements across that year’s 16 Grand Prix.
+Once again, the engine proved to be the team’s achilles heel due to a lack of development and was consequently unreliable.
+This was accentuated by nine double retirements across 16 races in 1998.

 During the winter break, Pedro Diniz decided that his sponsorship money was being wasted (not for the first time) and left to join Sauber.
 This angered Arrows, who believed that the Brazilian had incorrectly terminated his contract and launched legal action against him.

-Mika Salo looked set to stay with the team in 1999, but Tom Walkinshaw opted to replace him with the 1997 Formula Nippon and All-Japan GT champion Pedro de la Rosa.
+Mika Salo looked set to stay with the team in 1999, but Tom Walkinshaw opted to replace him with the 1997 Formula Nippon Pedro de la Rosa.

-The young Spaniard was backed by oil company Repsol, who would become Arrows’ title sponsor that year and had spent the previous year as a Test driver for Jordan. de la Rosa was partnered by Toranosuke ‘Tora’ Takagi who, like Salo before him, had joined from Tyrrell.
+The young Spaniard was backed by oil company Repsol, who would become Arrows’ title sponsor that year.
+De la Rosa was partnered by Toranosuke ‘Tora’ Takagi who, like Salo before him, had joined from Tyrrell.

-On top of this, Arrows had a new sponsor in the form of the mysterious T-Minus brand owned by the Nigerian Prince Malik Ado Ibrahim, who became one of the team’s new shareholders alongside the Morgan Grenfell Private Equity Bank (MGPE).
+On top of this, Arrows had a new sponsor in the form of the mysterious T-Minus brand owned by the Nigerian Prince Malik Ado Ibrahim.
+He became one of the team’s new shareholders alongside the Morgan Grenfell Private Equity Bank (MGPE).

 At the time, it was understood that Tom Walkinshaw had reduced his shares in the team down from 40% to 25%.
 Prince Ibrahim also gained shares of 25%, whilst Morgan Grenfell took up 45% in the belief that Arrows could go on to become one of the leading teams in Formula One.

-Although Pedro de la Rosa scored a point on his F1 debut at the 1999 Australian Grand Prix, with Tora Takagi close behind in seventh, once again Arrows had produced a slow and unreliable car which saw them struggle to beat the traditional backmarkers Minardi.
+Although Pedro de la Rosa scored a point on his F1 debut in Australia Grand Prix, once again Arrows had produced a slow and unreliable car.
+As a result, they struggle to beat the traditional backmarkers Minardi.

-Their only saving grace was that the unreliability experienced by the new BAR team was much worse and prevented them from finishing bottom of the Constructors’ Standings.
+Their only saving grace was that the unreliability experienced of the new BAR team prevented them from finishing bottom of the Constructors’ Standings.

-Their lack of competiveness wasn’t helped by Prince Ibrahim not being able to deliver on the money he’d promised for 1999 and was unsurprisingly ejected by the time the Formula One paddock had arrived in Hungary.
+Their lack of competitiveness wasn’t helped by Prince Ibrahim not being able to deliver on the money he’d promised for 1999.
+Unsurprisingly, he’d been ejected by the time the Formula One paddock had arrived in Hungary.

 Because of this, Walkinshaw had no choice but to setup a long-term loan with MGPE to keep the team afloat.
 To help understand the team’s climate at that time, Arrows published operating losses of £22.7million that year and required urgent investment.

-Jos Verstappen took up the vacant seat alongside Pedro de la Rosa, as the Coughlan/Hamidy combination came up with the designs for the Arrows A21 armed with the 780bhp V10 Supertec FB02 Engine.
+Meanwhile, the Coughlan/Hamidy combination came up with the designs for the Arrows A21, which was armed with the 780bhp V10 Supertec FB02 Engine.

-Moreover, the French telecommunications company Orange became the new title sponsor of the Arrows team, with further sponsorship support from Red Bull, broadband providers Chello, Dutch video game developers Lost Boys and Eurobet, the latter of which was owned by shareholders MGPE.
+Moreover, the French telecommunications company Orange became the new title sponsor of the Arrows team.
+Further sponsorship support came from Red Bull, Chello, Lost Boys and Eurobet, the latter of which was owned by shareholders MGPE.